ezsystems/commerce-documentation/docs/guide/erp_integration/erp_communication/erp_components/erp_component_messages/erp_message_select_customer.md

 # ERP Message: SelectCustomer

 `SelectCustomer` fetches customer information, like all types of addresses etc., from the ERP system.
-It is stored in the session afterwards to avoid duplicates calls to the ERP.
+It is stored in the session afterwards to avoid duplicate calls to the ERP.

 ## Request XML